6419 US Highway 26

 140,000 Sq. feet of museum space (so far).

-The National Museum of Military Vehicles is open seven days a week during our off-season hours Wednesday-Sunday.
+The National Museum of Military Vehicles is open five days a week during our off-season hours Wednesday-Sunday.
 (We are closed Mondays and Tuesdays).

 200+ Historically signficant firearms